unt-libraries/django-name/docs/configuration.rst

 Configuration
 =============

-The Name app provides a few configurable settings.
+The Name App provides a few configurable settings.

 Settings
 ========